-The Boulder Junction Community Foundation would like to thank the 8th Grade Class of North Lakeland School for their continued service at the Colorama Dinner.
-They did a wonderful job serving food, clearing tables, and looking after their customers.
+Lastly, the Foundation extends their sincerest appreciation to all the Colorama Dinner volunteers, service organizations and the 8th Grade Class of North Lakeland School for their continued service at the Colorama Dinner.
+They did a wonderful job serving food, clearing tables and looking after their customers.
 In return for their service the kids earn money toward their annual spring class trip.
 The NLS 8th graders along with their parents and advisors have been a part of the dinner for many years.
-We look forward to continuing that tradition.

 The Boulder Junction Community Foundation awarded the Boulder Junction Public Library a $450 grant to purchase Lego sets for the Children’s Summer Reading Program grand prize raffle.
 Boulder Junction Public Library’s “Build a Better World” summer reading program lays the groundwork for children to become lifelong readers and learners.
 Special program activities included a session about plastics and pollution with Anne Moser, librarian at Wisconsin’s Water Library at UW-Madison; a presentation about animal habitats and our role in the environment with Licia Johnson, a naturalist from the North Lakeland Discovery Center; hands-on instruction on making the world beautiful and taking care of animals while designing birdhouses with local artist, Molly Hegeman; and learning about building bridges and building relationships with storyteller, Tracy Chipman.
 The Boulder Junction Community Foundation is a proud supporter of this annual program.